RI-SE/ATOS/docs/Installation/quickstart.md

 # Quick start

-This section will walk you through the steps of starting ATOS on a host machine that has never started ATOS before.
+This section will walk you through the steps of starting the ATOS server for the first time.

 * Start ATOS by running either one of the docker commands (or with "ros2 launch ..." if you have installed it locally).
 This guide will show ATOS running on a host computer with docker compose.